maelfabien/maelfabien.github.io/_posts/2019-8-4-TimeSeries3.md

 # III.
 Remove Heteroskedasticity

 The first thing you'll notice when looking at the time series above it the fact that the series has an increasing variance.
-It might be a real issue, since time series are not good at predicting increasing variance over time.
+It might be a real issue since time series are not good at predicting increasing variance over time.

 To make the time series stationary, we need to apply transformations to it.
 Usual transformations to remove heteroskedasticity (or increasing variance over time) include :
 - log